clojuredocs/guides/articles/tutorials/parsing_xml.md

 Try as you might, XML is difficult to avoid.
 This is particularly true in the Java ecosystem.
-This guide will show you how to parse XML from a variety of different sources, with the minimum amount of pain using the excellent tools built in to Clojure.
+This guide will show you how to parse XML from a variety of different sources, with the minimum amount of pain using the excellent tools available in Clojure.

 ## What Version of Clojure Does This Guide Cover?

 This guide covers Clojure 1.4.
-There are no external dependencies used.
+No external dependencies are used.

 ## Parsing NZB files

 For the purpose of the tutorial I have chosen a simple and fairly well known XML file format: NZB.
-An NZB file is used to describe segments of files to download from NNTP servers.
-In this tutorial we will take a basic NZB document from either a string, a file (local or remote) and turn it into a Clojure map.
+An NZB file is used to describe files to download from NNTP servers.
+In this tutorial we will take a basic NZB document and turn it into a Clojure map.

 Let us start by creating a new project (for details on using Leiningen, see [this guide](/articles/tutorials/leiningen.html):